manpeihong/FTIR_fittingtool_v2/README.md

 # FTIR_fittingtool_v2
 The second generation of FTIR data fitting tool.

-Used for students and alumni of microphysics lab University of Illinois at Chicago only.
+Used for students and alumni of Microphysics Laboratory at University of Illinois at Chicago only.

 For any questions, please contact pman3@uic.edu.